Education Program Officer

 The majority of Community Foundation scholarship donors have elected to make need one of the considerations during the selection process; however, the Cayvan String Instrument; Englehardt (Lowell), and the Grand Rapids Combined Theatre Scholarships are not based primarily on need.

 Students/families seeking financial assistance should begin the process by completing the Free Application for Federal Student Aid (FAFSA) form.
 Through detailed information provided on the application, a Student Aid Report (SAR) is issued.
 Information from the SAR is used to complete financial questions on the application.

 Yes.
 Occasionally a student may be selected to receive a scholarship from more than one Community Foundation scholarship fund.

 Yes, the majority of Grand Rapids Community Foundation scholarships are one-time awards.
 You may submit a new application each year if you continue to fit the scholarship’s criteria.
 If you received a renewable scholarship, you will be notified by the Community Foundation staff and reminded to re-apply.

 Provide financial information for a college that you have been accepted to and that has, or will receive, your financial aid (FAFSA) information.
 If you are still undecided between a public and private institution, provide information for the college with the higher costs.

-Each essay is read and reviewed as part of the selection process.
+Each statement of aspirations and goals is read and reviewed as part of the selection process.
 It is important that the applicant address each point outlined in the Personal Goals section of the application.
 See below for tips on this part of your application.

 Most awards range from $1,000 to $5,000, depending on the income available in each fund.
 The average award is $1,500.
 Checks are made payable to and mailed directly to the college once you have accepted the scholarship award.

 Yes.
 Most scholarships are for any college or university in the U.S.

 Since most of the Community Foundation scholarships are need-based, it Is best to complete the FAFSA.
-Applications are not considered complete without financial information from FAFSA.
+Applications are not considered complete without financial information.
+Self reported income will be accepted if you are ineligible to file a FAFSA.